Spheroidal Molecular Communication via Diffusion: Signaling Between Homogeneous Cell Aggregates: SIMULATION AND NUMERICAL RESULTS

 \subsection{End-to-End S2S Results}

-Fig. \ref{rls rate} shows the molecule release rate from the spheroid with 24000 cells inside as obtained from \eqref{rlsrate}.
-As time increases, the release rate decreases since the changes of molecules diffusing out of or back into the transmitter are more extreme at the beginning.
+Fig. \ref{rls rate} shows the molecule release rate from the transmitting spheroid with $N_\mathrm{c}^{\rm tx}=24000$ cells as obtained from \eqref{rlsrate}.
+As time increases, the release rate decreases since the dynamics of molecules diffusing out of or back into the transmitter are more extreme at the beginning.
 The analytical release rate was also consistent with the PBS.

 In Fig. \ref{centrekd}, we illustrate the concentration profiles of molecules released from the spheroidal transmitter with release function $g(t)$ and observed in the center of the receiving spheroid with and without degradation as obtained from \eqref{Ctotal}.
 As observed, our analytical results for the communication between two spheroids are verified with PBS.
 By increasing the degradation rate inside the receiving spheroid, we have a lower concentration.
-The minor mismatch observed between our analysis and PBS can be attributed to the simplifications we have made about the release of molecules from the center of the spheroid in \eqref{rlsrate} and ignoring the mutual impact of transmitting and receiving spheroids through the convolution operator.
 For clarity of exposition, we only consider analytical results for the remaining figures in this paper.

 We have provided Figs. \ref{Fig_Rporosity} and \ref{3eps.total} to explore the impact of spheroid porosity on signal propagation in the S2S system.
-In Fig. \ref{Fig_Rporosity}, we keep the porosity level constant in the transmitting spheroid and vary the receiving spheroid porosity via \eqref{eps} by adjusting the number of receiving cells in order to examine how it affects the total concentration of molecules inside the receiver.
-The results show that reducing the porosity of the receiving spheroid inhibits the rapid diffusion of molecules within the porous medium, which leads to a delayed increase in the signal.
+In Fig. \ref{Fig_Rporosity}, we keep the porosity level constant in the transmitting spheroid and vary the receiving spheroid porosity via \eqref{eps} by adjusting the number of receiving cells in order to examine how it affects the total concentration of molecules inside the receiver obtained from \eqref{Ctotal}.
+The results show that reducing the porosity of the receiving spheroid inhibits the rapid molecule diffusion within the porous medium, which leads to a delayed increase in the signal.
 This is because, upon penetration into spheroids with lower porosities, the molecules get stuck inside the more tortuous path between cells and experience a lower effective diffusion coefficient.
 Their limited ability to escape the porous environment leads to signal amplification.
 As observed, the spheroidal receiver model displays signal amplification compared to the transparent receiver but at the cost of delay, which can impact the transmission rate.